Title: | Using CF-Compliant Calendars with Climate Projection Data |

 With function bounds()<-

-those bounds can be set for a CFtime instance.
-The
+those bounds can be set for a CFTime

 function.